Start Your Cape Town Travels on the Right Foot

 If you’re on a budget like us but still want to drink wine with dinner when eating out, check if you can bring your own wine.

 Most Cape Town restaurants allow it for only a modest corkage fee of thirty to sixty rands.
-Some, like Hussar Grill, one of our favorite Cape Town restaurants, don’t charge anything at all.
+Some, like Hussar Grill, one of our favorite Cape Town restaurants, don’t charge anything.

 ✗ Don’t go anywhere without a warm layer